24kczjdz/Smart-Public-Transport-Advisor/README.md

 The app loads `map/stop01.txt` and `map/seg01.txt` by default.
 Use the **Select map files** button or edit the path fields manually to switch to a different network.

-If you fail to run the progfram, make sure you select a right python interpreter.
+If you fail to run the program, checkl if you select a right python interpreter.

-(For example, to select a python interpreter in VS Code, 1.
+(select python interpreter in VS Code: 1.
 Ctrl + Shift + P, 2.
 Python: Select Interpreter)

+If you still cannot run the program, switch to text-based Interface (see Alternative section).

 ### Workflow